 Texas leads all other states in number of farms and ranches.
-While the primary crops of Texas are cotton, corn, feed grains (sorghum, milo, etc.), rice and wheat, there is still an abundance of every other form of crop grown here.
-From peanuts, to sunflowers to sugarcanes to more.
-An enormous variety of vegetable fields can be found in the Rio Grande Valley at almost all times of the year.
+While the primary crops of Texas are cotton, corn, feed grains (sorghum, milo, etc.), rice and wheat, there is an abundance of other crops, too.
+From peanuts, to sunflowers to sugarcane and more.
+An enormous variety of vegetable and citrus farms can be found nearly year-round in the Rio Grande Valley at almost all times of the year.

 Regional Crops Timeline

 From December to March, there are virtually no tall crops in the state.
 Wheat is at its peak in June-July, while corn and cotton are harvested slightly later (August-December).
 There are occasional exceptions to every rule, however, and we’re happy to try to find any kind of crop, any time of year.

 In addition to crops, there are plenty of fruit, olive and pecan orchards here, as well as an increasing number of beautiful vineyards.

 For more information, see below for the most recent planting and harvesting charts as well as statewide density maps provided by the Texas office of the USDA’s National Agricultural Statistics Service.
 A list of additional online resources is provided at the bottom of the page.

 Additional Online Resources

 - USDA’s National Agricultural Statistics Service - Texas Office

 Find Texas crop, livestock, and general agriculture quick facts and overviews.

 - Go Texan